wp-plugins/skype-online-status/readme.txt

 = Support =

-Post your questions on [WordPress Support &raquo; Skype Online Status http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status") or go for Live Support via Skype Chat to the Support section on the Skype Online Status Options page after installation.
+Post your questions on [WordPress Support &raquo; Skype Legacy Buttons http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Lecgacy Buttons") or go for Live Support via Skype Chat to the Support section on the Skype Buttons Options page after installation.

 = Road Map =

-For version 3 and beyond :)
+For version 3.5 and beyond :)

+- add the modern Skype buttons
+- integration with WP user system (skype field on the Profile page, ++)
 - More translations!
-Read [translation instructions http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions" (also included in the latest package) for more info.
+Read [translation instructions http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Legacy Buttons translation instructions" (also included in the latest package) for more info.
-- Skypecasts widgets !
-- Skype-like button theme wizard...
-- integration with WP user system (skype field on the Profile page, ++)
-- Get XML online status (and local time, possible?)

 = Bugs =

-Please report anything you find on [WordPress Support &raquo; Skype Online Status http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status")
+Please report anything you find on [WordPress Support &raquo; Skype Legacy Buttons http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Legacy Buttons")

 When reporting bugs, please describe as carefully as possible and provide information like the version number of the plugin, WordPress and - if relevant - server security settings, PHP and MySQL version.
 Provide as much related info as you can, so we can reproduce the error...
 And fix it :)